 - Download Form 002, which is strictly designed for application of duplicate voter ID.
 You can also collect that form directly from the local Election Commission office.

 - Fill the form as directed and all the information should be accurate.
 Attach a copy of the FIR to it as well as all the KYC documents as proof of age, proof of residence and ID proof.

 - Then just as in the first time application, a Booth Level Officer would come to verify the submitted details.
 You will soon get your duplicate voter ID delivered by post.

 Verification process of the Voter ID card in Andhra Pradesh

 Verification is the most serious aspect of the entire procedure.
 Tedious as it is for the Election Commission to verify every voter’s details by sending officials to their houses, this shows the enormity of it all and how there is no room for error left.
-Even though the verification process of voter ID cards in Andhra Pradesh is mostly handled by the Election Commission of India, it needs staunch backing from the state election commissioners to accelerate the procedure.
-In case you have gone for online voter ID card registration, you shall anticipate an ECI officer’s visit.
+Even though voter id verification in Andhra Pradesh is mostly handled by the Election Commission of India, it needs staunch backing from the state election commissioners to accelerate the procedure.
+In case you have gone for online voter ID online registration, you shall anticipate an ECI officer’s visit.
 They usually come within 30 days from the day you submitted the application.
 Please note that the verification process is much quicker for those who have given hard copies of all their documents.